xizhonghua/GreenDC-Summary/papers/Dong00-schedule-dynamic-msg-tdma.md

 ### Merits
 - The mapping of the maximum distance problem to the classical *pinwheel problem* is beautiful.
-This mapping better illustrates the distance constraint in the problem model and why the problem model in this paper is more compicated than *pinwheel problem*.
+This mapping better illustrates the distance constraint in the proposed problem model and explains why the problem model in this paper is more compicated than *pinwheel problem*.
-- The mapping of the slot assigning problem to graph problem is fantastic!
+- The transformation of the optimization problem to a graph problem is fantastic!
 Particularly, by assigning weight to edges, they convert the problem of decreasing of scheduling jitter problem to finding shortest path problem.

+### Weakness
+- No optimal offline algorithms are presented.
+Thus it might hard to know how good is the performance of the online algorithms.
+The offline algorithm is that assuming the sets of messages arriving are known, what is the optimal algorithm that can improve the acceptance ratio while decrease the scheduling jitters?
+- In the simulation, why the authors compare their online algorithms with EDF, why not compare with other algorithms.
+For example, a randomized algorithm which randomly assign slots might be taken into account.
+- In Fig.2, in the dynamic\_greedy algorithm,  instance\_needed  &le; k<sub>i</sub>, I think it should be "<" rather than "&le;"
+- It would be interesting to see the comparing of the real computation time of the proposed two algorithms.
+Because theoretical running might not really show the performance in reality.
+Especially, the dynamic\_optimization algorithm needs some transformation which might introduce large time overhead.

+### Questions,
+- In Fig.2, in the dynamic\_greedy algorithm,when instance\_needed  &le; k<sub>i</sub>, why randomly select other vacant slots rather than selecting with objective to minimizing scheduling jitters?
+- When convert the problem to graphic problem, what criteria do the authors use to assign the weight to edges and how do the weights corresponding to scheduling jitters

+### Extension
+- When assigning a new message, it seems the author does not take into account of future arriving message.

+- did the author consider the impact of assignment on future arriving messages?
+  - Answer: the dynamic\_greedy algorithm doesn't take future arriving messages into account.
+- Consider the case when the bandwidth is not a constant, but varies over time.

 ### Motivation
 - In real-time communication, **predictable** and **guaranteed timeliness** is one of the cirtical components of the quality of service (QoS) requirement.

 ### Background
 - Time Division Multiple Access (TDMA)